Seis/sptlrx/README.md

 Run `sptlrx pipe` to start printing the current lines to stdout.
 This can be used in various status bars and other applications.

+### Writing to a file

+Run `sptlrx file --output path` or `sptlrx file -o path` to start writing the current lines to `path`.
+This can be used in various status bars and other applications.
+Only the current line will be in the file.

 ### Flags

 You can pass flags to override the style parameters defined in the config.
 Example: